DeclarativeHub/ReactiveKit/README.md

 #### Binding to a property

-Ok, that was binding to an object, but what about binding to a property?
-Would it not be easier that instead of doing
+Given a string signal `name`, we know that we can bind it to a label by doing

 ```swift
 name.bind(to: label) { label, name in